Harstad (town)

 Harstad (/no/; Hárstták) is a city in Harstad Municipality in Troms county, Norway.
 The city is also the administrative centre of Harstad Municipality.
 The 11.46 km2 city has a population (2023) of 21,289 (31,404 in the Urban area) and a population density of 1858 PD/km2.
 It is the second-largest town in Troms county, after the city of Tromsø, and it is the largest town in Central Hålogaland.

 The town is located on the northeastern part of the large island of Hinnøya, along the Vågsfjorden.
-The city is made up of several areas (bydeler) including Gansås, Grønnebakkan, Kanebogen, Medkila, Sama, Seljestad, Stangnes, and Trondenes and more.
+The city is made up of several areas (bydeler) including Gansås, Grønnebakkan, Kanebogen, Medkila, Sama, Seljestad, Kilhus, Stangnes, and Trondenes and more.
 There are two churches of the Church of Norway in the town: Harstad Church and Kanebogen Church.
 The historic Trondenes Church lies on the north edge of the town, near the Trondenes Fort.

 History

 On 1 January 1904, the village of Harstad was granted town privileges as a ladested.
 On the same date, the new town was separated from the Trondenes Municipality to become a separate town-municipality of its own.
 Initially, the town of Harstad had 1,246 residents.
 The town of Harstad existed as its own municipality between 1 January 1904 until 31 December 1963.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the town of Harstad (population: 3,808) was merged with Trondenes Municipality (population: 6,567) to the north and Sandtorg Municipality (population: 7,512) to the south, forming a new, much larger Harstad Municipality.